jrobinsonvm/tap-airgapped-install/index.md

-## Tanzu Application Platform - UnOfficial AirGapped Install Guide
+## Tanzu Application Platform - Unofficial AirGapped Install Guide
 ### Quick & Dirty - Getting Started Guide

 VMware Tanzu Application Platform is a modular, application-aware platform that provides a rich set of developer tooling and a prepaved path to production to build and deploy software quickly and securely on any compliant public cloud or on-premises Kubernetes cluster.